WVURAIL/dspira/labs/04/README.md

 You can of course have more than three frequency channels, you can google commonly used frequency divisions in commercial equalizers.

-**NOTE**: Ancient stereos/cassette players and old audio workstations in music studios have analog equalizers designed using analog filters.
+**NOTE**: "Ancient" stereos/cassette players and old audio workstations in music studios have analog equalizers designed using analog filters.
 If you look at the frequency sink of the output of our digital Equalizer you can observe that the filters work *really really* well.
 Digital filters can be very very precisely designed.
 The roll-off(or transition width) can be as narrow as you want!

 [↑ Go to the Top of the Page](#)